 Manually generating invoices, tracking them, and sending follow-ups for late payments takes time.
 There are countless online invoicing tools available for large and small businesses, and some bookkeeping services can manage the invoicing process for you for a monthly fee.

 Lumanu’s payment feature is purpose built for social media creators and influencers.
 Lumanu offers a "venmo-like" experience for invoicing that you can manage on your iPhone.
 Lumanu generates invoices automatically, sends them out, and nudges the payer with follow-up reminders to help eliminate late payments.
 Just input the company name and email address for your brand contact, add a short project description and the cost, and choose a payment due date that fits your contract terms.
 Lumanu does the rest!
 Your brand contact will receive a professional invoice with all of the information they need to pay you.

 Lumanu also helps streamline onboarding, handling the vendor approval process and tax paperwork so you don’t have to.
 And there’s no need to send sensitive personal or banking info with each invoice, keeping your data safe and secure.
 And unlike online bookkeeping services or some influencer marketing platforms, there are no monthly fees.
-Lumanu handles the payment processing for you and routes funds directly to your bank account via 1 day ACH - so you are paid quickly.
+Lumanu handles the payment processing for you and routes funds directly to your bank account via real-time payments, meaning money hits your account in minutes!

 No matter which invoicing process you choose, make sure it works for you and your freelance business.
 When manual invoicing begins to creep into the time you need to focus on the creative part of your business, the things you love most, consider automating as much of it as you can to get paid faster, more efficiently, and keep more of your hard-earned money.